SimpleDet Docs

 Lightweight inference helpers

-load_model(checkpoint, *, device="cpu", model_name=None, num_classes=None, score_threshold=0.05, max_detections=None)
+load_checkpoint_for_inference(checkpoint, *, device="cpu", model_name=None, num_classes=None, class_names=None, score_threshold=0.05, max_detections=None)